nano80126/elecrawler/README.md

     * create a background worker
 * [ ] Register ipcMain after win.show()
 * [ ] Clean interface between main and renderer
+* [ ] This dependency was not found
+    * mongodb-client-encryption in ./node_modules/mongodb/lib/encrypter.js
+    To install it, you can run: npm install --save mongodb-client-encryption

 ### Known bugs